SmCTwelve/f1-bot/README.md

 - Best: Show only the fastest stop of the race or from the specified driver's stops
 - Worst: As above, but for the slowest stop.

-> `/laptimes [year] [round] [filter]`
+> `/laptimes [year] [round] [tyre]`

-View lap times for each driver in the race.
-Results are based on the best recorded lap for each driver.
-From this data, results can be narrowed using the filter.
+View the fastest lap times for each driver in the race.
+Results are based on the best recorded laps for each driver.
 Only seasons >=2018.

-Filters:

-- Ranked (default): Sort all drivers by their time
-- Top 5: Show the top five results based on fastest laps
-- Bottom 5: Show the slowest five drivers based on fastest laps
-- Fastest: Only show the top fastest lap
-- Slowest: Only show the bottom fastest lap
+Select a tyre from the available choices to get the fastest laps on a specific tyre.

 > `/sectors [year] [round] [tyre]`